zuozhenggh/learning-library/solutions-library/jde-move-improve/teardown/teardown.md

 * Destroy all associated Oracle Cloud Infrastructure (OCI) resources.

 ### Prerequisites
-* Tenancy admin user
+* Tenancy admin user name
 * Tenancy admin password

 ## Step 1: Delete the JDE instance

 1. To delete instances, if you are not already, sign in to the OCI tenancy.

-2. On the Oracle Cloud Console home page, click the navigation menu in the upper-left corner and open **Compute** then select **Instances**.
+2. On the Oracle Cloud Console home page, click the navigation menu in the upper-left corner and open **Compute** and then select **Instances**.

 3. Navigate to your Compartment.
 Select the JDE trial instance in the list of instances.